bhumukul-raj/jupyter-ollama-ai/jupyterlab-ai-assistant/README.md

 - A system with at least 8GB RAM
 - Sufficient disk space for Ollama models (models range from 1GB to 10GB+ each)
 - A modern web browser (Chrome, Firefox, Safari, Edge)
+- Python 3.8 or newer

 ## 🔧 Troubleshooting

 ### Common Issues

+- **Extension visible in `jupyter labextension list` but not in JupyterLab UI**:
+  - Clear JupyterLab caches with `jupyter lab clean`
+  - Remove any conflicting configurations in `~/.jupyter/jupyter_server_config.json`
+  - Run `jupyter server extension enable jupyterlab_ai_assistant`
+  - Restart JupyterLab completely

+- **"Module not found" error for jupyterlab_ai_assistant**:
+  - Ensure you're running JupyterLab from the same virtual environment where you installed the extension
+  - Try reinstalling: `pip install -e .` from the extension directory
+  - Check that the module is in your Python path with `python -c "import sys; print(sys.path)"`

 - **No models available**:
   - Ensure Ollama is running (`ollama serve`)